Friday, November 22, 1963.

 And then of course there was the music.
 It was wild, raucous, animalistic and it had me hooked from the very first moment I heard it.
 By the age of five, I was buying my own records and I usually went for just about the loudest thing I could find in the charts.
 I was too young for The Beatles, The Who or Led Zeppelin, but I was infatuated by glam rock and its explosive riffs and gender-bending performers.
 Here was a world that was crazy and colourful and I loved it.

 But life wasn’t just one big rock’n’roll party for the early version me.
-Alongside all this colour and noise was the conventional world of church on Sundays, tea in china cups and silence for the Queen’s Speech at Christmas.
-We spent a lot of time visiting my older relatives and they seemed to me to be very grey people inhabiting a very grey world.
+Alongside this world of colour and noise was a second world, a conventional world of church on Sundays, tea in china cups and silence for the Queen’s Speech at Christmas.
+We spent a lot of time visiting my older relatives and they seemed to me to be very grey people inhabiting very grey places.
 There were many more women than men in the generation above my mum and dad.
-Women tend to live longer, of course, but World War II was responsible for more than one lonely widow in my family.
+Women tend to live longer, of course, but two world wars were responsible for more than one lonely widow in my family.
 Their houses were all the same.
 They were always deathly quiet.
 Items were displayed, but rarely used.
 Books went unread, televisions went unwatched, dinner services went unused.
 Even furniture was only used sparingly.
-These houses were like museums and I hated them, hated the solemn ticking of the clock in the background, hated the humourless conversations that were had in these places.
+These houses were like museums and I hated them, hated the solemn ticking of the clock in the background, hated the quiet, humourless conversations that were had in these places.

 I hated those visits and I hated being dragged to church each Sunday into what was then an equally grey environment.
 I preferred the riot of colour I saw on television, the loud records I bought and played over and over and over, the rude jokes I heard from my dad and my older cousins and the fantastically coloured and fantastically loud beach buggy that our cool next-door neighbour suddenly bought one summer and ruined everyone’s peaceful Sunday mornings with by revving it up.

-This site tells my story of that era.
+This site tells my own personal story of growing up in that world.